tonwhales/react-ton-x/README.md

 ## Usage

-You need add [hook](https://usehooks.com/useLocalStorage/) manually in the project which is developing:
+You need add [hook](https://usehooks.com/useLocalStorage/) manually in the project which is developing
 Then wrap your root component with **TonhubConnectProvider**

 ```jsx